 (1) The IPA shall hold an exit conference with representatives of the agency's governing authority and top management including representatives of any component units (housing authorities, charter schools, hospitals, foundations, etc.) if applicable.
 The OSA has the authority to notify the agency or IPA that the state auditor shall be informed of the date of the entrance conference, any progress meetings and the exit conference.
 If such notification is received, the IPA and agency shall invite the state auditor or his designee to attend all such conferences.
 If component unit representatives cannot attend the combined exit conference, a separate exit conference shall be held with the component unit's governing authority and top management.
-Unless the cost of the audit is five thousand dollars (\$5,000) or less (excluding GRT), the exit conference shall be held in person; a telephone or webcam exit conference shall not meet this requirement.
 If extraordinary circumstances exist that prevent the exit conference from taking place in person, the IPA shall submit a written request for an exemption from this requirement to the state auditor at least seven days prior to the scheduled exit conference.
 The written request for the exemption shall include the justification for the request and the concurring signature of the agency.
-The IPA may not hold a telephonic or webcam exit conference without prior written approval of the state auditor if the cost of the audit is greater than five thousand dollars (\$5,000).
+The IPA may not hold a telephonic or webcam exit conference without prior written approval of the state auditor.
 The date of the exit conference(s) and the names and titles of personnel attending shall be stated in the last page of the audit report.

-- (2) The IPA, with the agency's cooperation, shall deliver to the agency a complete and accurate draft of the audit report (stamped "draft"), a list of the "passed audit adjustments," and a copy of all the adjusting journal entries before the exit conference.
-The draft audit report shall include the following elements: management's discussion and analysis (MD&A), independent auditor's report, a complete set of financial statements, notes to the financial statements, required schedules, audit findings that include responses from agency management, status of prior-year audit findings, and the reports on internal control and compliance required by government auditing standards and uniform guidance. - (3) Agency personnel and the agency's IPA shall not release information to the public relating to the audit until the audit report is released by the OSA, and has become a public record. - (4) Once the audit report is officially released to the agency by the state auditor (by a release letter) and the required waiting period of five calendar days has passed, unless waived by the agency in writing, the audit report shall be presented by the IPA, to a quorum of the governing authority of the agency at a meeting held in accordance with the Open Meetings Act, if applicable.
+(2) The IPA, with the agency's cooperation, shall provide to the agency for review a draft of the audit report (stamped "draft"), a list of the "passed audit adjustments," and a copy of all the adjusting journal entries at or before the exit conference.
+The draft audit report shall include, at minimum, the following elements: independent auditor's report, basic financial statements, audit findings, summary schedule of prior year audit findings, and the reports on internal control and compliance required by government auditing standards and uniform guidance.

+(3) Agency personnel and the agency's IPA shall not release information to the public relating to the audit until the audit report is released by the OSA, and has become a public record.

+(4) Once the audit report is officially released to the agency by the state auditor (by a release letter) and the required waiting period of five calendar days has passed, unless waived by the agency in writing, the audit report shall be presented by the IPA, to a quorum of the governing authority of the agency at a meeting held in accordance with the Open Meetings Act, if applicable.
 This requirement only applies to agencies with a governing authority, such as a board of directors, board of county commissioners, or city council, which is subject to the Open Meetings Act.
-The IPA shall ensure that the required communications to those charged with governance are made in accordance with AU-C 260.12 to 260.14. - (5) At all times during the audit and after the audit report becomes a public record, the IPA shall follow applicable standards and 2.2.2 NMAC regarding the release of any information relating to the audit.
+The IPA shall ensure that the required communications to those charged with governance are made in accordance with AU-C 260.12 to 260.14.

+(5) At all times during the audit and after the audit report becomes a public record, the IPA shall follow applicable standards and Section 2.2.2 NMAC regarding the release of any information relating to the audit.
 Applicable standards include but are not limited to the AICPA Code of Conduct ET Section 1.700.001 and related interpretations and guidance, and GAGAS 4.30-32 and GAGAS 4.40-.44.

-N. Possible violations of criminal statutes in connection with financial affairs:
+Possible violations of criminal statutes in connection with financial affairs: